 What is the Board of Directors?

 Because your association is a legal entity, it functions similar to a regular business organization.
-The Board of Directors is a group of elected volunteers who serve without compensation, in most cases, which provide oversight and management functions to the successful operation of the association’s business affairs -- which are in accordance with the standards set by your association’s governing documents.
+The Board of Directors is a group of elected volunteers who serve without compensation which provide oversight and management functions to the successful operation of the association’s business affairs -- which are in accordance with the standards set by your association’s governing documents.

 What options do I have in making my payments to the HOA?